Deaf and Hard of Hearing Program Resources

 Community Resources

-Students who are Deaf or hard of hearing receive information in various ways: through an interpreter; through lip reading; or through devices such as hearing aids, cochlear implants, or Hearing Assistive Technology (HAT).
+Students who are Deaf or hard of hearing receive information in various ways: through an interpreter, through lip reading, or through devices such as hearing aids, cochlear implants, or HAT.
 The following tips can contribute to the students’ success in your class.

 CLASSROOM